-After performing this test on all backscatter points for a scan (when testing the spatial continuity) or beam (when testing the temporal continuity), the number of times each point is found to be an outlier is examined, unless the backscatter lies within 500 km of the radar and only has a valid virtual height in one field of view.
-Points that were tagged as outliers at least once are examined further.
-If they were also tagged as belonging to a cluster of backscatter in the same field of view less times than they were tagged as being either an outlier or part of a mixed field of view, their field of view assignment is changed.
-If the outlying backscatter point had previously met the criteria for the opposite field of view as outlined in Step 3 and the number of times it was identified as an outlier is greater than both the number of times it was seen in an area of mixed backscatter and the number of times it was an inlier, then the outlying backscatter can be reassigned to the field of view shared by the surrounding backscatter points.
-However, the assigned field of view may only be changed once.
-If the
+After performing this test on all backscatter points for a scan (when testing the 372 spatial continuity) or beam (when testing the temporal continuity), the number of 373 times each point is found to be an outlier is examined, unless the backscatter lies 374 within 500 km of the radar and only has a valid virtual height in one field-of-view.
+375 Points that were tagged as outliers at least once are examined further.
+If they were 376 also tagged as belonging to a cluster of backscatter in the same field-of-view less 377 times than they were tagged as being either an outlier or part of a mixed field-of-378 view, their field-of-view assignment is changed.
+If the outlying backscatter point had 379 previously met the criteria for the opposite field-of-view as outlined in Step 3, and the number of times it was identified as an outlier are greater than the both number of 38: times it was seen in an area of mixed backscatter and the number of times it was an 382 inlier, then the outlying backscatter can be re-assigned to the field-of-view shared by 383 the surrounding backscatter points.
+However, the assigned field-of-view may only be 384 changed once.
+If the scan continuity test changes the origin field-of-view designation 385 and this new designation fails the temporal continuity test, the backscatter is not 386 assigned to either field-of-view.
+387 from both fields-of-view.
+The 1F groundscatter assigned to the rear field-of-view 392 remains assigned to that field-of-view, and the few points assigned to the front field-393 of-view have been removed.
+Indeed, the small portions of 1F groundscatter assigned 394 to the front field-of-view between range gates 30 and 45 have all been removed or re-395 assigned to the rear field-of-view from the beginning of this groundscatter formation 396 near 05:00 UT up to the point that it disappears near 05:45 UT.
+Likewise, the $1\frac{1}{2}F$ 397 backscatter assigned to the rear field-of-view after 05:30 have been removed or re-398 assigned to the front field-of-view.
+399